New U.S. government rules restrict travel and trade with Cuba

 ‘MEANINGFUL INTERACTION’

-While U.S. travellers will still be able to make authorized trips to Cuba with a U.S.-based organization and accompanied by a U.S. representative of the group, it will be harder for them to travel individually, according to the new regulations.
-Before Obama’s opening, travel by many Americans was similarly restricted to such organised trips.
+While U.S. travelers will still be able to make authorized trips to Cuba with a U.S.-based organization and accompanied by a U.S. representative of the group, it will be harder for them to travel individually, according to the new regulations.
+Before Obama’s opening, travel by many Americans was similarly restricted to such organized trips.

 The administration says it is keen to support such small private enterprises that have sprung up around the country under President Raul Castro’s reforms to the largely state-controlled economy.